vipra-uwf/VIPRA/docs/pages/behaviors/VIPRA_behaviors.md

 .
 ```

-This may result in some pedestrians being of types: typeA, typeB, and typeC.
+This may result in some pedestrians being of types typeA, typeB, and typeC.

+TODO(tyler): What happens if we want some overlap?

 ---

-## S.4.
-Required Selectors
+## Required Selectors

 `Selectors` can be marked as `Required` with a 'Required' `Component`.